OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-frida/example-1/example.md

 ### Sample

 The snippet below shows sample code that creates a file in external storage.
-You can put this code into your app and follow the steps below to identify a potential data leak.

 {{ snippet.kt }}